NCAR/kcor-pipeline/README.md

       -DIDL_ROOT_DIR:PATH=/opt/share/idl8.5/idl85 \
     ..

-There are example configuration scripts, `linux_configure.sh` and `mac_configure.sh`, in the pipeline source code.
+There are example configuration scripts, `linux_configure.sh` and `mac_configure.sh`, in the pipeline source code that are more detailed examples of the above configuration command.

 ### Build and install